utk-cs340-spring23/code-dojo/readme.md

 ## Usage
 To use, first make sure you have [node.js](https://nodejs.org/en/) installed on your system.
 Then clone this repository and open a terminal.
-`cd` to the code-dojo, directory, then run the following commands.
+`cd` to the code-dojo directory, then run the following commands.

     npm install
-    npx tsc server/server.ts
-    node server/server.js
+    ./start.sh

 Then head to localhost:3000 to view the website.